Bklieger/ProxyGPT/README.md

 v0.1.0:
 - Application Tested in Beta, README.md updated

+v0.1.1-beta:
+- Allow passing in multiple API keys for PROXYGPT_API_KEY

 ## Future Features

-Allow passing in multiple API keys for PROXYGPT_API_KEY
+Allow multiple API keys with different rate limits in PROXYGPT_API_KEY

+Create graphics module for optionally recording and viewing statistics

+Allow use of production database

 Add CORS origins restriction option through middleware

-Allow creation of multiple API keys with different rate limits linked in database or in API key itself
+Convert endpoints to async so logging and returning data can be executed concurrently